chinapedia/wikipedia.abstract.en/Page/Attila.md

 Solitary kingship

-MorThanFeastofAttila.jpg's painting _The Feast of Attila_, based on a fragment of Priscus]] In 447, Attila again rode south into the Eastern Roman Empire through Moesia.
+'s painting _The Feast of Attila_, based on a fragment of Priscus]] In 447, Attila again rode south into the Eastern Roman Empire through Moesia.
 The Roman army, under Gothic _magister militum_ Arnegisclus, met him in the Battle of the Utus and was defeated, though not without inflicting heavy losses.
 The Huns were left unopposed and rampaged through the Balkans as far as Thermopylae.

 Constantinople itself was saved by the Isaurian troops of _magister militum per Orientem_ Zeno and protected by the intervention of prefect Constantinus, who organized the reconstruction of the walls that had been previously damaged by earthquakes and, in some places, to construct a new line of fortification in front of the old.
 An account of this invasion survives:

 In the west

-Attila_in_Gaul_451CE.svg]] In 450, Attila proclaimed his intent to attack the Visigoth kingdom of Toulouse by making an alliance with Emperor Valentinian III.
+]] In 450, Attila proclaimed his intent to attack the Visigoth kingdom of Toulouse by making an alliance with Emperor Valentinian III.
 He had previously been on good terms with the Western Roman Empire and its influential general Flavius Aëtius.
 Aëtius had spent a brief exile among the Huns in 433, and the troops that Attila provided against the Goths and Bagaudae had helped earn him the largely honorary title of _magister militum_ in the west.
 The gifts and diplomatic efforts of Geiseric, who opposed and feared the Visigoths, may also have influenced Attila's plans.

 However, Valentinian's sister was Honoria, who had sent the Hunnish king a plea for help—and her engagement ring—in order to escape her forced betrothal to a Roman senator in the spring of 450.
 Honoria may not have intended a proposal of marriage, but Attila chose to interpret her message as such.
 He accepted, asking for half of the western Empire as dowry.